A Smile Like Yours

 A Smile Like Yours is a 1997 American romantic comedy film directed by Keith Samples and starring Greg Kinnear and Lauren Holly.
 The film centers on a couple as they try to conceive a child.
-The film was produced by Rysher Entertainment and released by Paramount Pictures.
+The film was produced by Rysher Entertainment and released by Paramount Pictures on August 22, 1997 to negative reviews from critics.
+The film was a box office bomb, grossing $3,330,352 against an $18 million budget.
 The title song was performed by Natalie Cole.

 Plot

 Danny Robertson and his wife Jennifer are happily married, except for one major issue: he is doubtful about having children, and she desperately wants to have a baby.
 Jennifer stops using birth control and does not inform Danny, straining their relationship, particularly after she discovers that they have fertility problems.
 Danny and Jennifer are tempted to stray from their marriage as their conception woes mount.